deytalytics/dataproductpoc-docs/dp-poc.md

 * Storing metrics for audit purposes is simply capturing http info in the request and saving to a relational table and making the contents available via the Control Output Port.
 This is similar in concept to item 6. above.

 Other factors aren't being demonstrated simply because solutions for these are already known.
 For example, the following docs/metadata can be linked to the data product using URLs:-
-* Data Lineage diagrams can be generated in Collibra
 * Data models in PowerDesigner
 * Data Sharing Agreements can be stored in Word docs on Sharepoint